 Overview

-The IEA’s medium- to long-term outlook publications – including the World Energy Outlook (WEO) and Energy Technology Perspectives (ETP) – use a scenario approach relying on the Global Energy and Climate (GEC) Model to examine future energy trends.
+The IEA’s medium- to long-term outlook publications – including the World Energy Outlook (WEO) and Energy Technology Perspectives (ETP; ETP-2024 forthcoming) – use a scenario approach relying on the Global Energy and Climate (GEC) Model to examine future energy trends.
 The GEC Model is used to explore various scenarios, each of which is built on a different set of underlying assumptions about how the energy system might evolve over time.
 By comparing them, readers can assess what drives the various outcomes, and the opportunities and pitfalls that lie along the way.
 These scenarios are not predictions, and do not contain a single view about what the long-term future might hold.
 Instead, the scenarios seek to enable readers to compare different possible versions of the future, and the levers and actions that produce them, and to gain insights into the future of global energy.

 Definitions and objectives of the GEC Model 2023 scenarios